smals-belgium/shared-referral-prescription-webcomponent/README.md

    type UserProfile = Personal & Professional;
    ```

-   To create a prescription, it is necessary to provide the _initialPrescriptionType_ parameters in the _CreatePrescriptionInitialValues_.
+   To create a prescription, you can choose to explicitly provide the _initialPrescriptionType_ parameters in the _CreatePrescriptionInitialValues_.
    One of the following values can be provided with the intent value _**order**_ :
    * ASSISTING_WITH_PERSONAL_HYGIENE
    * BLEEDING